geomstats/geomstats/OVERVIEW.md

 + the `EmbeddedManifold` interface should be shared by the previous Lie Groups, which somewhat raises the issue of the 2D-shape signature of their tangent vectors, the metric tensor being 4D.
-(instead of recasting the metric to 2D and vectors to 1D, defining a `bilinear: (tensor, vector, vector) -> scalar` in each of the two parent classes for instance may be more convenient)
++ in the matrix case, instead of recasting tangent vectors to 1D by default, interfacing with overriden methods such as `bilinear: (tensor, vector, vector) -> scalar`, `add` and `span` defined in each of the two parent classes could be more convenient.